CodeMeAPixel/TastyTrove/README.md

 ## 👨‍💻 Credits

-Built by [Jorge Assaf](https://codemeapixel.dev/) and ByteBrush Studios.
+Built by [Pixelated](https://codemeapixel.dev/) and ByteBrush Studios.

 ---